Online AutoML: An adaptive AutoML framework for online learning: Online AutoML (OAML)

 \subsection{Search space design}

-OAML comprises a wide selection of popular online learning algorithms.
-The pipelines can consist of multiple steps, therefore data and feature preprocessors are also included in the search space.

-The classifier algorithms in the search space mostly focus on adaptive ensemble methods since they are shown to be the most successful for online learning udner concept drift \citep{Gama2014}.
-Our selection includes \textit{Oza Bagging} \citep{Oza2001} with the ADWIN drift detector, \textit{Leverage Bagging} \citep{Bifet2010}, \textit{Ada Boosting} \citep{Oza2001}, and \textit{Adaptive Random Forests} \citep{Gomes2017}.
+The classifier algorithms in the search space mostly focus on adaptive ensemble methods since they are shown to be the most successful for online learning under concept drift \citep{Gama2014}.
+Our selection includes \textit{Oza Bagging} \citep{Oza2001} with the ADWIN drift detector, \textit{Leveraging Bagging} \citep{Bifet2010}, \textit{Ada Boosting} \citep{Oza2001}, and \textit{Adaptive Random Forests} \citep{Gomes2017}.
 The base learners to be considered in the ensemble methods are online versions of \textit{Logistic Regression}, \textit{k-Nearest Neighbors (KNN) Classifiers}, \textit{Perceptrons} and \textit{Hoeffding Trees}.
 The base learners are chosen without adaptive mechanisms since each ensembling method includes a drift detector.
-The \textit{Adaptive Hoeffding Tree (HAT)} \citep{Hulten2001} is also added as an independent single learner due to its efficiency.
+The \textit{Hoeffding Adaptive Tree (HAT)} \citep{Hulten2001} is also added as an independent single learner due to its efficiency.

 The search space also includes online versions of preprocessing algorithms, including data scaling and normalization, categorical variable encoding and feature extraction.
 The selected methods are \textit{Adaptive Standard Scaler}, \textit{Binarizer}, \textit{Maximum Absolute Scaler}, \textit{MinMax Scaler}, \textit{Normalizer}, \textit{Robust Scaler}, \textit{Standard Scaler} and \textit{Polynomial Feature Extender}.
 We also aim to include further preprocessing techniques for missing value imputation and feature selection.\footnote{Some preprocessors could not yet be included since their implementation in River still contained bugs.
-We are collaboration with the River developers to resolve these and extend the search space further.}
+We are collaborating with the River developers to resolve these and extend the search space further.}

-The details of algorithms can be found in \cite{River2020}.
+The details of these algorithms can be found in \cite{River2020}.
 A list of the main hyperparameters for all these methods, with their defaults and value ranges, is shown in Table~\ref{tab:searchspace}.
 As mentioned earlier, there is limited research on hyperparameter optimization in this setting, and the existing work only scarcely explored hyperparameter grids.
-Hence, there is no go-to reference for these search intervals, so we had to design these based on our own insight and additional experimentation.
+Hence, there is no go-to reference for these search intervals, and we had to design these based on our own insight and application defaults.